 Finally I notice from the spectrum that the 20m notch is slightly wider, meaning that this dipole must be a litte more broadbanded.
 I have no *explanation for that.
 It's exactly the same type of wire used for both.

 Nice people have made me aware, that there is a relationship between bandwidth and frequency and probably also wire gauge.
 I will study this relationship a little closer and make a note about it, when things are clear to me - eventually :-)

-Here you see a couple of screen shots of the antenna receiving on 40m and 20m.
+Here you see a couple of screen shots of the antenna receiving on 40m and 20m during a weekend contest.
 The signal goes from the antenna to the SpyVerterR2 upconverter, then to the AirSpy Mini SDR, and finally to my Windows PC via USB, where the signal is further processed and presented by the receiver software SDRSharp.
 The audio simply comes out of the PC speakers.

 If you are a radio amateur, you will probably think: "That looks very cool, but how do I transmit?".
 The type of SDR used in this project, is not capable of transmitting and the software used, does not support it either.
 But I'm sure it would be possible to combine this setup for receiving with a conventional transceiver for transmitting, using a relay.
 I have no further details on that, since I have no experience with it (yet).

 |Windows SDR Software Package (It is free.
 Contains both SpectrumSpy and SDRSharp (SDR#)